-A wide range of activities take place during Christian Aid Week including our red envelope house-tohouse collections, public street collections, coffee mornings, church collections and the Big Brekkie campaign.
-The amount raised for Christian Aid Week was €540k up €228k (73%) on last year.
-There was a general decline in house to house collections in 2020/21 which reflected the challenges experienced with public fundraising across the sector, but the improved situation of the pandemic has enabled some Christian Aid Week fundraising activities to resume during 2021/22.
+A wide range of activities take place during Christian Aid Week including our red envelope house to house collections, public street collections, coffee mornings, church collections and the Big Brekkie campaign.
+The amount raised for Christian Aid Week was €529k down €11k (2%) on last year.
+There was a general decline in house to house collections in 2022/23 which reflected the challenges experienced with public fundraising across the sector.